-As Terry Irwin proves in his Expert Interview, a good network goes a long way….
+As Terry Irwin proves in his expert interview that a good network goes a long way….

-Terry has held non-executive director positions since 1992 when he was appointed to the board of Holt Lloyd, then a £50 m subsidiary of the Morgan Crucible Group.
-Since that time he has held several board positions including Chairman of the European Business Groups for Brent Chemicals, S.E.
-Asia MD and Russian Federation MD for Henkel KGaA, CEO of TCii (for more information regarding TCii see: www.tcii.co.uk), and within the SME sector board advisor to The Lakethorne Group, Hine Legal, and several others.
+Terry held several non-executive director positions.
+He was appointed to the board of Holt Lloyd in 1992, then a £50 m subsidiary of the Morgan Crucible Group.
+He held several board positions including Chair of the European Business Groups for Brent Chemicals, S.E.
+Asia MD and Russian Federation MD for Henkel KGaA, CEO of TCii, and within the SME sector board advisor to The Lakethorne Group, Hine Legal, and several others.

 I was still working in the corporate world at that time and I convinced my CEO that there was a great opportunity to get some diversity into our thinking by serving on the board of another company operating in the B2C market.
 I then screened and targeted 12 companies where I felt I could add value and wrote directly to the CEO of each outlining the way I could do this.
 I had quite a good network at the time and used this and, in all cases, was able to get introductions from my network into the targeted CEO’s….which was a huge help.